athGurnani/ApexPathing/TeamCode/ARCHITECTURE.md

 classDiagram
     class Localizer {
         <<interface>>
+        > poseTracker: PoseTracker
         +getPosition(): Pose
         +getVelocity(): Velocity
         +Anything else you need
         - Interacts with physical localization hardware
+        - Pose Tracker handles all interactions
+        - Most calls should re-direct to pose tracker
+        - Extra HWManager might be unnecessary, but maybe helpful for organization??
         - Pinpoint, 2-wheel, 3-wheel + IMU, 3-wheel, Drive Enc, OTOS(its a bum according to xandy)
     }
+    class PoseTracker {
+        > currPose: Pose
+        > currVel: Vector
+        - Handles all the math for tracking position directly from localizer
+        - Should also be the only part of the localizer to interact with user/other systems }
     class PinpointLocalizer {
         impl: Localizer